Guest List (Attending: 1)

-After exiting the woods we catch several glimpses of Cardigan Bay as we descend down to Cwm Silio, a lovely cove wherer we can stop for some refreshments.
+After exiting the woods we catch several glimpses of Cardigan Bay as we descend down to Cwm Silio, a lovely cove where we can stop for some refreshments.
 This is where we join the Ceredigion coast path for our return route to New Quay.
-This is an exciting section of the coast path that twists and turns with dramatic cliff top views ahead which look spectacular in all the different light conditions.
-Eventually we reach the cliff top lookout post offering panaromic views towards Ynys Lochtyn and Cardigan Island in the far distance.
-From here we may see bottlenose dolphins or atlantic grey seals which are regular visitors to Cardigan Bay.
-Next up is Birds Rock or Craig-yr-Adar, the most important seabird colony in Ceredigion where we could see Kittiwakes, Choughs, Guillemonts Fulmars and Razorbills.
+This is an exciting section of the coast path that twists and turns with dramatic cliff-top views ahead which look spectacular in all the different light conditions.
+Eventually, we reach the clifftop lookout post offering panoramic views towards Ynys Lochtyn and Cardigan Island in the far distance.
+From here we may see bottlenose dolphins or Atlantic grey seals which are regular visitors to Cardigan Bay.
+Next up is Birds Rock or Craig-yr-Adar, the most important seabird colony in Ceredigion where we could see Kittiwakes, Choughs, Guillemonts Fulmars, and Razorbills.
 The coast path narrows considerably here with dramatic steep drops to Birds Rock and requires a head for heights.

-Soon after Birds Rock we begin our descent into New Quay, a charming and often busy tourist destination with its quaint narrow alleyways.
-It was once an important herring fishing and shipbuilding centre in the 18th century.
-Here we can grab a coffee or an ice cream depending on the season and sit on the harbour wall admiring the pretty colourful town houses and beach views before heading home.
+Soon after Birds Rock, we begin our descent into New Quay, a charming and often busy tourist destination with its quaint narrow alleyways.
+It was once an important herring fishing and shipbuilding center in the 18th century.
+Here we can grab a coffee or an ice cream depending on the season and sit on the harbor wall admiring the pretty colorful town houses and beach views before heading home.

 Height Gain : 271m Distance : 9km Time : 3.5hrs

 What to bring